GTBitsOfGood/bootcamp-2019/10_react_with_apis/README.md

      </details>

-3. Go back to your `AddPost` component and insert three text `<input />` into your `render()` function.
+3. Go back to your `AddPost` component and insert three text `<input />` for an author, title, and text into your `render()` function.
 Note that these should be controlled components.
 That means you need to have a piece of `state` and an `onChange` handler associated with each input.
-For a review on controlled components [check out the React docs][forms]
+For a review on controlled components [check out the React docs][forms].
 4. In addition to your three controlled inputs inside of `AddPost` add a "submit" button.
 5. Often times we want to validate input on the frontend before we send an API request to try to create or modify something on the backend.
 There are many different ways of validating input, but for this tutorial we will use the easiest approach of validating when a user clicks "Submit".
     - Add a new variable `error: false` to your state.
 We instantiate it to false originally because we haven't produced an error yet.